Legazpi, Albay: Language

-Legazpi is the most populous city in the province of Albay and in the Bicol Region.
-It comprises 14.8% of the total population of Albay.
-The main language spoken is Central Bikol.
-In addition, English and Filipino/Tagalog are also widely used and spoken.
+The main language spoken is Central Bikol, with English and Filipino/Tagalog also widely used and spoken.

 Religion

-Roman Catholicism is the predominant religion in the city.
-Other religious denominations include Iglesia ni Cristo, Members Church of God International, Orthodoxy, Protestant churches such as Baptist, Methodist, Evangelical Christians, Seventh-day Adventist Church, Church of Jesus Christ of Latter Day Saints, Jehovah's Witnesses, and Islam.
-The city is the ecclesiastical seat of the Roman Catholic Diocese of Legazpi.
+Roman Catholicism is the predominant religion in Legazpi, and the city is the ecclesiastical seat of the Roman Catholic Diocese of Legazpi.
+Other religious denominations among the population include Islam, Iglesia ni Cristo, Members Church of God International, and Orthodox, as well as Protestant churches including Baptist, Methodist, Evangelical Christians, Seventh-day Adventist, Church of Jesus Christ of Latter Day Saints, and Jehovah's Witnesses.